TheFausap/qcalgebra/README.md

 - simpl : it performs simplification of qubit expression (summation and cleaning of small amplitudes)
 - PROB  : it extracts the probability related to measurement of bits in the qreg, i.e. (0;1 1) 0 HD K00 - it returns the probability to have as result of measurement the first two qubit to 1, so all the states: |11?> after applying hadamard gate to the first qubit of |00>.
 The first element in the boxed list is the offset (0-based) for the qubit pattern.

-- QFT3 : Simple script performing the QFT on 3 qubits in the state |000>.
+- QFT   : performs the QFT (quantum fourier transform) on qubits.
 - Added some QEC states (encoded logical states in 9 qubits), but more has to be developed (like decoding).